 Named after the royal Queen Elizabeth II of England, this is one of the most famous national parks for wildlife safaris in Uganda.
 It is home to some of the big five that include elephants, hippos, tree climbing lions, African Leopards, chimpanzees, etc. The park hosts 95 species of mammals and over 600 bird species.

 Conservation Importance: The Park is World Bio sphere reserve (UNESCO 1997) that includes a Ramsar wetland site and is classified as an Important Bird Area (IBA) by Birdlife International.

 Specie diversity: Most area is covered by water, thickets rain forests, swamps and savanna grasslands.
 This has provided suitable habitat for a wide range of species.
 At least 98 mammals, 606 of birds, and various species of fish, insects and reptiles.

 Tourist Attraction: The tree climbing lions in Ishasha sector has made this park famous.
-Chimpanzee tracking is done in Kyambura, nature walks in Maramagambo forest and boat trips on the kaziga channel to the shores of Lake Edward at Mweya peninsula.
+Chimpanzee tracking is done in Kyambura, nature walks in Maramagambo forest and boat trips on the Kazinga channel to the shores of Lake Edward at Mweya peninsula.
 While on the boat, elephants, buffaloes, hippos, Nile crocodiles, and a lot of water birds are easily seen.
-Game drives to kansenyi matting grounds, or leks for kobs, are famous places for lions, leopards and hyenas.
+Game drives to Kasenyi matting grounds, or leks for kobs, are famous places for lions, leopards and hyenas.
 For birders, the check list of 606 species may be good enough.

 Rwenzori Mountains National Park (The Mystical Challenge)